-When a Synclavier® subcatalog is imported to the Macintosh, a special file of the name "\\\\\size\\\" is created in each Macintosh folder.
-This text file may be edited with any Macintosh sma11, 200
+When a Synclavier® subcatalog is imported to the Macintosh, a special file of the name "size" is created in each Macintosh folder.
+This text file may be edited with any Macintosh text editor (such as SimpleText).
+It contains a description as to whether the subcatalog was a large subcatalog (128 maximum files) or a small subcatalog (32 maximum files).
+Here is what a size file looks like:

+sma11, 200

-The first word in a \\\\\\\ file must be the word "large" or "small" followed by a comma and an optional space.
+The first word in a file must be the word "large" or "small" followed by a comma and an optional space.
 A decimal number then appears that specifies the size of the subcatalog in sectors.